 How sonically curious are you?
 Searching for fresh study soundtracks?
-Tune into this selection of audio from our Ethnomusicology Archives.
+Tune into this selection of audio from the UW Ethnomusicology Archives.
 Get ready for your mind to be academically attuned and expanded.
 Want to find more archival sounds?
 Email us at email@example.com and we'll help you out.
-Good luck with classes, Huskies!

 Zia Mohiuddin Dagar (1929-1990) was the 19th generation in a family tradition known as Dagar gharana, a lineage which performed the musical form of dhrupad.
 He introduced the rudra veena to 20th century audiences.
 While Visiting Artist at UW, he recorded many concerts, including two released by Ideologic Organ (below), and this short film.
 Low frequency infrasound awaits your study session...